 The way they prevent this scenario is by hiring a third party notary.

-So in this exact same scenario if the fraudulent notary was a contracted third party independent signing agent, the escrow or title company are not held liable.
+So in this exact same scenario, if the fraudulent notary was a contracted third party independent signing agent, the escrow or title company are not held liable.
 They are at arms length from the loan signing.

-So now you understand why banks, title and escrow companies hire third party notary loan signing agents.
+So now you understand why banks, title companies, and escrow companies hire third party notary loan signing agents.

-But they just can't hire any notary public who has an active commission.
-They need to hire a notary public who has knowledge of the mortgage industry.
-A notary public who knows where a borrower needs to sign, date and initial on all the loan documents.
+But they can't just hire any notary public who has an active commission.
+They need to hire a notary public who has knowledge of the mortgage industry - a notary public who knows where a borrower needs to sign, date, and initial on all the loan documents.

 And now we come full circle.